Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 • These inhumane and abusive conditions have been the subjects of television reports and newspaper articles nationwide.
 Resports show that breeders who are put out of business in states that enforce pet facility laws quickly move to other states where laws are inadequate or non-existent.
 We believe that is why we have seen such a sharp increase in new puppy mills here in Wisconsin.

 • We need legislation that would correct problems and esure that animals will receive proper care before it reaches a criminal level.
-DATCP already oversees the humane treatment of animals and shares responsibility with local authorities.
-Unfortunately, when enforcing Chapter 951: Crimes Against Animals, an animal is almost dead before it is considered a crime.
+It is a common misconception that DATCP oversees the humane treatment of animals and shares reponsibilities with local authorities.
+In reality, DATCP currently has NO authority, other than to serve as a resource to the local authorities.
+Moreover, given the lack of guidelines within Chapter 951: Crimes Against Animals, an animal must be almost dead before it is considered a crime."
+(See Existing Laws for more details.)
+AB-250/SB-208, the Commercial Dog Breeders Licensure Bill, would meet this need!

 • We need legislation that provides the manpower to investigate, inspect and fine those who do not stay in compliance.
-DATCP receives hundreds of calls each year complaining of puppy mills and other breeders of exotic animals and the heartbreaking conditions pets come from and the health of these pets.
+DATCP receives hundreds of calls each year complaining of puppy mills and other breeders of pet and exotic animals, the heartbreaking conditions pets come from, and the health of these pets -- but currently has no authority to act on those complaints.
 The public wants something done about the problem.
+AB-250/SB-208, the Commercial Dog Breeders Licensure Bill, would meet this need!

 Top